microsoft/PTVS/Python/Docs/User/Features Cloud Project.md

 Note that Cloud Service instances do not include C compilers, so all libraries with C extensions must provide precompiled binaries.

+See [wiki:"Virtual Environments" Python Environments#managing-required-packages] for more information on managing `requirements.txt` files.

-pip and dependencies, as well as the packages in `requirements.txt`, will be downloaded automatically and may count as changeable bandwidth usage.
+pip and its dependencies, as well as the packages in `requirements.txt`, will be downloaded automatically and may count as changeable bandwidth usage.
 To include your dependencies as part of your deployment, create a virtual environment on your local machine and change the Build Action of your `requirements.txt` file to **None**.
 This will prevent it from being deployed and executed on the instance.